Twcash/MinduShady/README.md

 Features full uniform detection and easy modification.
-You can import images with sampler2D, modify float uniforms in real time, and u\_time updates incrementally (at roughly 60 ticks per second).
+You can import images with sampler2D, modify float uniforms in real time, and u\_time updates incrementally (at 60 ticks per second).